Starting is often the hardest part of the process, and deciding to save for a house deposit is the first step.

 Plan a token monthly treat like a night at the cinema or a spa day.

 Plan a reward for each milestone and try to relish your success along the way.

-If you do lose focus or stray, don’t beat yourself up about it.
+Don’t t beat yourself up if you lose focus or stay.
 Instead, acknowledge you’ve slipped up, get back on course and keep going.

 Saving for a house deposit is tough and can seem like it’s a never-ending process.
 However, stay focus and keep going!